MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 The Developer Portal provides a couple ways to register a Teams app:

-* Register a brand new app
+* Register a brand new app.
-* Import an existing app package
+* Import an existing app package.

 > [!NOTE]
 > If you create an app using the [Microsoft Teams Toolkit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension), you can manage that app in the Developer Portal.